 Year 1: Students spend their freshman year at South Carolina.

 Year 2: South Carolina students continue their studies in Columbia.
 During their second semester, UdC students will join the South Carolina students in the U.S. to take their first IB class.

 Year 3: Both South Carolina and UdC students stay in South Carolina for the first semester.
 During the second semester, the entire cohort will relocate to Santiago, Chile, where they will begin their studies at UdC.

 Year 4: South Carolina students will finish the first semester of their senior year at UdC then return to the US to complete their second semester and graduate.

 IBA students pay only their home institution for tuition.
 During students' year abroad, tuition will be assessed on an exchange basis — that is, they pay tuition to their home institutions rather than the university they visit.
-Exchange tuition is assessed at the in-state rate for USC students, regardless of residency status.
+Exchange tuition is assessed at the in-state rate for South Carolina students, regardless of residency status.
 Their housing and other living expenses will be based on the accommodations secured in-country and will vary accordingly.
 IBA students will also need to budget for travel expenses between home and UdC as well as expenses related to cohort activities.